YilinLiu97/MRprocessingscripts_forCycleGAN/README.md

 # MRprocessingscripts_forCycleGAN

-These are the scripts for processing 3D MRI scans.i.e., apply augmentation to the slices and ensembling them.
+These are the scripts for processing 3D MRI scans.i.e., apply augmentation to the slices and ensemble them.